ricardoquesada/bluepad32/docs/programmers_guide_raw.md

 - might crash at random places (very likely)
 - might not do what you want
-- of if you are extremely lucky, it might work... sometimes.
+- or if you are extremely lucky, it might work... sometimes.

 From [BTstack documentation][btstack_multithreading]